-- (ii) In the event of an election not being concluded after the elapse of four months, the dissolved House shall have its full constitutional powers restored and assemble forthwith as if its dissolution had not taken place and shall continue its work until the election of a new House. - (iii) In any event, this session shall be prorogued on the 31st day of October so that the first ordinary session of the House may assemble on the 1st day of November.
-If such extraordinary session shall be convened in the months of November and December, it shall be regarded as the first ordinary session of the said House of Representatives.

-74. If the House of Representatives is dissolved for any reason, the new House shall not be dissolved for the same reason.
+- (ii) In the event of an election not being concluded after the elapse of four months, the dissolved House shall have its full constitutional powers restored and assemble forthwith as if its dissolution had not taken place and shall continue its work until the election of a new House. - (iii) In any event, this session shall be prorogued on the 30th day of September so that the first ordinary session of the House may assemble on the 1st day of October.
+If such extraordinary session shall be convened in the months of October and November, it shall be regarded as the first ordinary session of the said House of Representatives. - 74.
+If the House of Representatives is dissolved for any reason, the new House shall not be dissolved for the same reason.
+A minister who intends to nominate himself for the elections shall resign, at least, fifteen days before the beginning of the nomination.

-Section III - General Provisions for the Senate and House of Representatives
+Section III.
+General Provisions for the Senate and House of Representatives

-75. (i) No person shall become a member of the Senate and of the House of Representatives:

-(a) Who is not a Jordanian.

-(b) Who claims foreign nationality or foreign protection.(c) Who has been adjudged bankrupt and has not been discharged. (d) Who has been interdicted for any reason and the interdiction has not been removed.

-(e) Who has been sentenced for a term of imprisonment exceeding one year for a non-political crime and has not been pardoned.

-(f) Who has a material interest in any contract other than a contract of lease of land and property with a Government department. not apply to a member who is a shareholder in a company of more than ten members.
+- 75. (i) No person shall become a member of the Senate and of the House of Representatives: - (a) Who is not a Jordanian. - (b) Who claims foreign nationality or foreign protection. - (c) Who has been adjudged bankrupt and has not been discharged. - (d) Who has been interdicted for any reason and the interdiction has not been removed. - (e) Who has been sentenced for a term of imprisonment exceeding one year for a non-political crime and has not been pardoned. - (f) Who has a material interest in any contract other than a contract of lease of land and property with a Government department.
+This does not apply to a member who is a shareholder in a company of more than ten members. - (g) Who is insane or an imbecile.